DavidTTran/battleships/DTR.md

 - Pull requests at logical points, review code/tests before merging. - David

 #### Expectations for giving and receiving feedback:
 - Feedback shouldn't always be in agreement.
-Suggestions/questions/discussion are also equally as important.
+Suggestions/questions/discussion are also equally as important. - David

 #### Project management tools we will use (GitHub projects or Trello are popular tools):
 - I don't really like jumping from page-to-page or to different applications.
 If we can write a TDD in the project repo and check stuff off as we go, it'd probably be ideal. - David